lalitkumar-kulkarni15/Coding_Challenge/README.md

 ## 2) How to build and run the project?

+* Firstly please download the source code to your local IDE ( eclipse or intellij or any ide of your choise ) .
 * In order to build the project please run the maven 'clean install' which will compile the source code and also run the test cases.
 It will also take care of the dependencies.

 * The application is build using spring boot , thus please open the 'CodingChallengeApplication.java' class and run the same.